Magnetics survey, Spanish Peaks intrusive complex, southwestern Colorado.

 After review of the application and approval by the chair of the Committee, the student is notified by letter or email that he or she is accepted into the program.
-A copy of this letter will be sent to the Graduate Assistant of the home department, who will initiate the paperwork necessary to change the student's major code from the home department to Geophysics (GEOP).
+A copy of this letter will be sent to the Graduate Assistant of the home department, who will initiate the paperwork necessary to change the student's major code from the home department's to Geophysics (GEOP).
 [As of early 2018, the paperwork is the graduate program change form].
 After that point, the course and exam requirements of the